How to Choose High School Electives

 How to Make Your High School Electives Stand Out to Colleges

-At most high schools, students can take elective classes.
-These are classes outside the required curriculum that you get to choose.
-You may find elective classes such as art, music, journalism, computer programming, and business.
+What are electives?
+These are classes outside the required high school curriculum that you get to choose from.
+You may find elective classes like art, music, journalism, computer programming, and business.

 While primarily seen as a chance to learn something new, choosing electives is also a way to make yourself stand out when applying for college.